^

 Glutargin is a hepatoprotective agent designed to protect and maintain liver function.
 The main active ingredient in Glutargin is arginine glutamate.

 Arginine glutamate is a combination of two amino acids: arginine and glutamate.
 Both of these substances play an important role in the body.
-Arginine helps remove toxins from the liver, improves blood circulation and accelerates the regeneration of liver cells.
-Glutamate, in turn, is an important component of many metabolic processes, including in the liver.
+Arginine helps remove toxins from the liver, improves blood supply and accelerates the regeneration of liver cells.
+Glutamate, in turn, is an important component of many metabolic processes, including those in the liver.

 Glutargin is commonly used to prevent and treat various liver diseases, such as fatty degeneration, hepatitis, cirrhosis, and others.
 It helps improve liver metabolism, reduce toxic levels, and promote liver recovery and protection from harmful factors.

-Indications Glutargina
+Indications Glutargine

-1. Fatty liver degeneration (steatosis).
+1. Fatty liver disease (steatosis).

 2. Chronic and acute forms of hepatitis of various etiologies.

-5. Prevention and treatment of intestinal dysbiosis.
+5. Prevention and treatment of intestinal dysbacteriosis.

 6. Liver restoration after surgery and radiation therapy.